Want to learn more about what’s happening at VPVA? Read the latest issue of our newsletter!

 Domestic Violence Awareness Month

 October is Domestic Violence Awareness Month, where VPVA creates awareness and education programming that focuses on healthy relationships, the impact of violence, and how to support peers.
 Look for Survivor Love Letter, Silent Witness, Health Cares About DV, and Turn the Campus Purple!
+Visit our DVAM 2020 page to participate this year!

 Reach out at firstname.lastname@example.org for: